Quick Legal Facts

 Restricted Knives:

-Air Gauge Knife, Belt Buckle Knife, Lipstick Case Knife, Writing Pen Knife, Undetectable Knife, Shobi-zue (staff or rod containing knife blade), Cane Sword, Ballistic Knife, Switchblade Knife having a blade 2 inches or more in length, Undetectable Knife.
-Definitions for these items are found in California Penal Part 6, Title 1, Division 2.
+Air Gauge Knife, Belt Buckle Knife, Lipstick Case Knife, Writing Pen Knife, Undetectable Knife, Shobi-zue (staff or rod containing knife blade), Cane Sword, Ballistic Knife, Switchblade Knife having a blade two inches or more in length, Undetectable Knife.
+Definitions for these items are found in § 16590 Generally prohibited weapon defined.

 Concealed Carry:

-It is unlawful to carry concealed upon the person and dirk or dagger which is defined to include essentially any fixed blade knife.
+It is unlawful to carry concealed upon the person any dirk or dagger which is defined broadly so that it may include any fixed blade knife, as well as any folding or retractable knife with a locking blade.

 Restrictions on Sale or Transfer:

-Restrictions on manufacturing and transfer apply to the items listed above in the “Restricted Knives” section.
+Restrictions on manufacturing and transfer do apply to the items listed above in the “Restricted Knives” section.

 Restrictions on Carry in Specific Locations/Circumstances: